danielkunin/Regularized-Linear-Autoencoders/erratum.md

 # Erratum and Clarification

-- In Footnote 1, we write "The principal directions of X are the eigenvectors of the covariance of X".
-To clarify, we mean the m x m covariance matrix between the rows of X.
+- In Footnote 1, we write "The principal directions of X are the eigenvectors of the covariance of X." To clarify, we mean the m x m covariance matrix between the rows of X.

 - In Section 2.3, the first paragraph should conclude: "In fact,